duycao2506/Gabor-Filter-Face-Extraction/README.md

-# Gabor-Filter-Face-Extraction
+# Gabor-Filter-Face-Recognition
-Extract face feature based on gabor filtering
+- Extract face feature based on gabor filtering
+- Measure the distances to classes in training dataset
+- Classify the results from the above step
+- Verification